 Journaling is such a wonderful way to preserve memories for your family.
 Not only do journals allow others to glimpse inside your innermost thoughts and feelings, but handwriting itself is a unique, special thing to treasure.
 I loved my mother’s handwriting.
 Have you ever looked at someone’s notes or letters and thought, “That handwriting looks effortless!”
 That’s what hers was.
 Her letters were wide and loopy.
 She was confident in putting thoughts to paper, and it showed with each stroke of the pen.

 How to Make a Motherhood Journal Jar

 Knowing how precious every scrap of paper with her thoughts and writings are to me, I want to share a way for others to capture those memories, too.
 You’ll find that with this Motherhood Journal Jar.
 So get your materials (or grab any old jar you have at home as well as a few decorative elements), and work along with me.
-Click HERE to download and print the motherhood journal prompts.
+Fill in the form below to download and print the motherhood journal prompts.

 - Chalk acrylic paint (I used Waverly in Celery)

 - Burlap tape

 - Brush two coats of chalk paint over the jar, allowing time to dry between coats.
 Don’t be too meticulous about coverage if you want the distressed/aged look.
 You want to see the brush strokes on the glass.